 The water bottle represents students making a contribution by volunteering for worthwhile causes or organizations, assisting people with meeting their important life needs.
 The civic and transferable knowledge, skills and attitudes obtained can increase students' self-esteem and maturity and provide more awareness of the needs of others in the community.
 Students develop strong character skills and citizenship qualities while exploring career opportunities.
-A student who has completed their 40 Hours of CIA may then participate in the Community Service Credit, which is an additional 110 hours of volunteering, and can be counted as one of the 30 credits needed for graduation.
+A student who has completed 110 hours of volunteering can receive a volunteer credit.
+This credit can be counted as one of the 30 credits needed for graduation.